popolee0513/SF311-data-pipeline/README.md

 # End to End SF311 Data Pipeline

-## Project Summary: Enhancing Civic Insights with SF311 Data
+## Project Overview: Enhancing Civic Insights with SF311 Data

 This project is dedicated to the strategic application of Data Engineering methodologies for in-depth analysis of SF311 data, a vital civic service in San Francisco.
 The project's core technical objectives encompass: